As you’re planning your weekend, here’s a guide to help you have a safe and stress-free time!

 Just across the street from the Chinook Fest grounds runs a forest service road.
 Hike up to the ridge and enjoy the view!

 The Little Hopper offers complimentary service at designated times to and from Whistlin’ Jack’s Lodge & Outpost.
-Hop on and head up to the lodge to purchase weekend essentials (beer, ice, rain ponchos, etc) or grab a bite to eat in the restaurant or lounge.
+Hop on and head up to the lodge to purchase extra supplies or grab a bite to eat in the restaurant or lounge.

 Lost & Found